 and now - year in, year out, digging out the treasure more and more.

-Probably no other branch of agriculture is so dependent on or affected by the rigors of the weather as viticulture.
+Probably no other branch of agriculture is so dependent or affected by the rigors of the weather as viticulture.
 Again and again the vines are during the growth cycle through rain, hail and frost as well as numerous Vine enemies (Pests and diseases) affected.
 In Austria, there is a verse engraved in countless barrel bottoms and aptly expresses the painter's sorrows and worries: in the winter a Gfrier ( frost ), in spring koa blia (no blossom ), in summer a slide ( drought ) and in the fall Koa G'schia (no dishes).
 Surprisingly, after all kinds of bad things have happened, there is a rich harvest in the autumn, but new bad luck: the dishes (containers) for harvesting are missing.
 Conclusion: the winemaker always complains.
 There are a lot of Bauernregeln (Winzerregeln) with the attempt to predict the weather.
 These are often related to commemoration days of wine saints that should protect winemakers and vineyards by calling against evil.
 But all of this is scientifically unfounded or the area Esoteric assigned.

 The literary, musical and painter's story is full of alcohol-drinking to more or less alcohol-dependent persons, who gained inspiration, stimulus and strength for their works from the spirit of the bottle.
 These were among others Ludwig van Beethoven, Charles Bukowski, Lord Byron, Adalbert of Chamisso, Johann Wolfgang von Goethe, Gerhart Hauptmann, Friedrich Hebbel, Wolfgang Amadeus Mozart, Joseph Haydn, Jean Paul, Joseph Roth, Franz Schubert, Theodor Storm and Ludwig Uhland.
-US psychiatrist Donald W. Goodwin found that the percentage of alcoholics is nowhere near as high as among American Nobel laureates.
+US psychiatrist Donald W. Goodwin found that the percentage of alcoholics was nowhere near as high as that of American Nobel laureates.
 He cites as examples Sinclair Lewis, Eugene O'Neill, William Faulkner, Ernest Hemingway and John Steinbeck.

 Some writers turned their alcohol dependency into a literary topic, such as Hans Fallada's heavily self-biographical novel Der Trinker and Jack London's König Alkohol.
 The US author Edgar Allan Poe (1809-1849) is considered the founder of crime novels.
-In his exciting, eerie detective stories, he subtly builds up the action structure in an ingenious manner and leads it to its climax.
-While writing, he regularly drank alcohol and was inspired by interruptions to find his way back into the fantastic world of his stories and continue the story line.
+In his exciting, eerie detective stories, he subtly builds up the action structure in an ingenious way and leads it to its climax.
+While writing, he regularly drank alcohol and was inspired by interruptions to find his way back into the fantastic world of his stories and to continue the story line.
 He thought about his grave with a glass for more than 70 years cognac the mysterious " Poe Toaster ".

 But this is not to say that drinking alcohol in principle gives all people the ability to be artistically active or special talents and skills causes that would not exist without alcohol (in the sense, you drink a few glasses of wine and then you are one Friedrich von Schiller ).
-The German writer and poet Ludwig Tieck (1773-1853) describes it as follows: It is a crude view to believe that wine produces, directly, in itself, all the effects which we ascribe to it; no, its fragrance and breath only awakens qualities that rest in us.
+The German writer and poet Ludwig Tieck (1773-1853) describes this as follows: It is a flat view to believe that wine produces, directly, in itself, all the effects which we ascribe to it; no, its fragrance and breath only awakens qualities that rest in us.
 The Austrian writer Peter Rosegger (1843-1918) similarly described this more fully and made a declaration of love for the wine.
 An extensive listing of celebrities with their preferences is under favorite wines to find.

 Most of the following quotes also paint a positive picture of the wine or alcohol consumption.
 But there are some who warn against abuse, the most vivid in this respect is that of the Greek politician Eubulos.
 Some of them could be misunderstood, so the cautionary note: Alcohol is an excellent solvent.
 It dissolves families, marriages, friendships, employment relationships, bank accounts, liver and brain cells.
 It just does not solve any problems.